H4HWV2011/msjarvis-public-docs/Curriculum/README.md

-# The Ms. Jarvis Curriculum
+# The Ms. Allis Curriculum

 > *"If it can work here, it can work anywhere."*